IoTDevEnvExamples/DevKit2IoTEdge/README.md

 - Network

+  There are 3 devices in this example:

+  - One Raspberry Pi as a Azure IoT Edge device.
+  - One MXChip IoT DevKit as a leaf device.
+  - One laptop / desktop as you working machine.

-  First make sure the Raspberry Pi and your working machine can access Internet and Azure.
-Then all devices includes Raspberry Pi, MXChip IoT DevKit and your working machine are connecting to the same AP / router and under in the same subnetwork,  this will make the whole experiment much smooth.
+  First please make sure the Raspberry Pi and your working machine can access Internet and Azure, then all these 3 devices are connecting to the same AP / router and under in the same subnetwork,  this will make the whole experiment much smooth.

 ## Setting up your Raspberry Pi